Kim Taemun

 Kim Taemun (fl. early 8th century) was a historian of Silla.
 He was the governor of Hansan in 704.
-According to book 46, biography section of Samguk Sagi, he wrote several books including Hwarang Segi.
+According to book 46, in the biography section of Samguk Sagi, he wrote several books including Hwarang Segi.
 Kim Taemun was a noble from the chinggol class.
 The period of survival is believed to span the units of King Sinmoon, King Hyoso and King Seongdeok.